mochengdx/llm-chat-ui/README.md

     ::data-list[Project Status Overview]{title="Q4 Deliverables" data='[{"title": "Frontend Migration", "status": "Done", "desc": "Migrated to React 18"}, {"title": "Backend API", "status": "In Progress", "desc": "Implementing GraphQL endpoints"}]'}
     ```

+### Prompt DSL (Capsule/Chip UI)

+The chat interface supports a "Prompt DSL" feature using the `#` trigger.
+This allows users to quickly insert predefined prompt templates or context modifiers.

+- **Trigger**: Type `#` in the input box to see a list of available triggers.
+- **Capsule UI**: Selected triggers are displayed as visual "capsules" or "chips" above the input area, keeping the input text clean.
+- **Execution**: When the message is sent, the content associated with the active tags is automatically prepended to the user's message.

+Example Triggers:

+- `#gen-image`: Adds an image generation instruction.
+- `#search`: Adds a web search instruction.

 ## Project Structure

 This project is organized as a monorepo: